GoogleChrome/developer.chrome.com/site/en/blog/new-in-extensions-2/index.md

 Open source tool to convert extensions to Manifest V3.
 Easily convert an entire directory, extension zip file, or manifest.json file.
 All expected changes are applied to manifest.json.
 Only search and replace changes are applied to .js files.
-You’ll still need to manually update any service worker code that relies on a DOM, in addition to updating chrome.scripts.
+You'll still need to manually update any service worker code that relies on a DOM, in addition to updating chrome.scripts.

 ## Examples